Emmet-McGuire/chromedriver-sample/README.md

 `features/worlds/envWorld.js`).
 The right time will be managed by cucumberjs [hooks](https://github.com/cucumber/cucumber-js#hooks).

 Note: these types of tests are generally discouraged and you are probably better off with a very long scenario.

+## Docker

+This repo / pattern doesn't need Docker, but it supports Docker.

+Docker enables us to run with a background browser on our local machine, and can also be run on CI servers.

+But, Docker adds a layer of complexity and has and requires a significant initial investment.
+When you're ready for docker, here is what you need to know:

+1. **node_modules** be careful that you don't install node_modules locally using one version of node/ npm and then try and run in the container.
+The container (possibly running a different version of node) will see the node_modules already exist and try to use them.
+This is especially problematic for any node_modules that do any compiling against the local machine.
+This will then be problematic when the binaries compiled against your mac don't work with the linux docker container.
+This will rarely be a problem, but when in doubt, simple `rm -rf node_modules`